JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

   -- Through hole: 1N4148 through hole diode.
 These are common, any old one should do.

 - **2 TRRS connectors**.
 The same type which is used for Corne, Lily58 etc. Technically even TRS should work if you stick to the default serial communication.

-- **2 buttons** momentary, tactile, through-hole, 2 pins, I used one for DIP switches, 3x6x4.3mm.
-Technically optional: you can use metal tweezers whenever you need to reset the microcontroller.

 - **1 TRRS cable**.
 TRS should work if you stick with the default serial communications.